 As part of the deal, set to run until 2027, Haier collaborates with the Australian Open to showcase its high-end technology by improving fan experience with household appliances, including kitchen, laundry, and climate control systems.

-The Indian IT consulting firm serves as the digital innovation partner to the Australian Open since its 2019 edition.
-Infosys provides AO analytics and innovative solutions, employing AI-, VR-, and AR-based technologies to enhance the overall fan experience.
+The Indian IT consulting firm has served as the digital innovation partner to the Australian Open since its 2019 edition.
+Infosys provides the Happy Slam with analytics and innovative solutions, employing AI-, VR-, and AR-based technologies to enhance the overall fan experience.

 The two parties last renewed their partnership in December 2021 in a deal that is set to run until the end of 2026.